-There are two main factors that affect bank CD rates.
+There are two primary factors that affect bank CD rates.
 They are:

-- The length of time until the CD matures, and
+- The length of time until the CD matures

 - The current interest rate environment

-Rates in the economy: current interest rates are also an important factor.
-That is, if rates in general happen to be high (or rising), bank CD rates will also be high (or rising).
-High rates don't just apply to CDs -- they also apply to loans that the bank is making with your money.
+Current interest rates are also an important factor.
+That is, if rates happen to be high (or rising), bank CD rates will also be high (or rising).
+High rates don't just apply to CDs; they also apply to loans that the bank is making with your money.
 They'll charge borrowers a higher rate, and they can afford to pass more along to you.

 Another factor is the desired profitability.
 You may find that credit unions have rates that are slightly higher than bank CD rates.
-Because credit unions are nonprofits, they can afford to offer a little more to members at the expense of higher margins (banks might have to share their profits with investors or pay taxes on them).
+Banks might have to share their profits with investors or pay taxes on them.
+But, because credit unions are nonprofits, they can afford to offer a little more to members at the expense of higher margins.

 Getting the Best Bank CD Rates

-Use the two main factors mentioned above to your advantage; if you really won't need the money for a while, lock it up for a longer term (within reason -- a bank CD rate may or may not be the best option if your time horizon is greater than 5 years or so).
+Use the two main factors mentioned above to your advantage.
+If you know you won't need the money for a while, lock it up for a longer term that enjoys higher interest rates.

 Finally, buy in bulk.
 If you want to get the best rates, sometimes you have to meet certain minimums.
-If you have your assets spread out at various institutions, you may be missing out on "preferred customer" rates.
-Find out if there is any advantage to consolidating your assets at a given institution.
+If you have your assets spread out at various institutions, you may be missing out on "preferred customer" or "jumbo CD" rates.
+Find out if institutions offer any advantage to consolidating your assets into a single CD.